Back to the homepage

 Press Enter.

-Using the right place for manually installing tarballs (apps in .tar.gz format)
+Using the right location for manually installing tarballs (apps in .tar.gz format)

 But a much more serious second problem with this is, that the binaries in your /home are not shielded then by the built-in protection of root permissions.
 This makes you more vulnerable.